2No2Name/McTester/README.md

 The following options can changed in the mctester.properties config text file.
 You may need to create the file manually.

-Format: option=defaultValue
+Format: `option=VALUE`, possible values: `true`, `serveronly`, `clientonly`, `false`
+Defaults:

-- `autostart=true` Automatically runs all tests when a world is loaded.
+- `autostart=false` Automatically runs all tests when a world is loaded.
 - `autostart.shuffle=true` Shuffles the tests before automatically running them.
 - `autostart.shuffle.seed` Set the shuffle seed for debug purposes.
-By default, a random seed is used.
+When this option is not defined, a random seed is used.
-- `crashOnFail` Automatically crashes the server when any test fails.
-By default, enabled on servers and disabled on the client.
+- `crashOnFail=false` Automatically crashes the server when any test fails.
-- `shutdownAfterTest` Automatically shut down the server after the tests finished.
-By default, enabled on servers and disabled on the client.
+- `shutdownAfterTest=false` Automatically shut down the server after the tests finished.
 - `stayUpAfterFail=false` Do not shutdown the server if a test failed.
 - `isDevelopment=false` Sets Minecraft's SharedConstants.isDevelopment field if true.
+- `includeExampleTests=false` Loads example test functions defined by this mod.
+Templates are always loaded.

 ## Setup for development